 I reckon lure bibs (aka “diving lips”, “bills” or “beaks”) are one of the most misunderstood aspects of making wooden crankbaits.
 It’s understandable.
-Bib design one of the most complex lure making concepts to get your head around.
+Bib design is one of the most complex lure making concepts to get your head around.
 But crankbaits are one of the most versatile and valuable assets in your tackle box, so it’s worth figuring out.

 The problem is, much of the info you’ll find about lure bibs is, to put it bluntly, wrong.
 A lot of BS gets passed from one lure maker to the next, sadly.